yang0920colostate/AuAc/README.md

 Installation (from scratch)
 ===========================

-- Step 1: make sure that the following packages are installed in your `Python3` environment: after the `-->` is the command for `Anaconda` envirnonement
+- Step 1: make sure that the following packages are installed in your `Python3` environment:

    - `Numpy`:
       > conda install -c anaconda numpy